bump-sh/docs/src/_help/documentation-experience/ask-ai-capabilities.md

 ## MCP server

-> Docs MCP servers are only available for public docs/hubs.
-Private MCP servers coming soon.
+> Docs MCP servers are currently only available for public docs/hubs.
 {: .info}

 When Ask AI is enabled, Bump.sh exposes an MCP server for your doc/hub.
 AI agents can use it to search, navigate, and read your API documentation programmatically, without having to scrape HTML pages or parse raw OpenAPI files.
 As search results are computed on our side, based on your documentation, it reduces the risk of AI hallucinations: the AI should just output information provided by the MCP server.